ForomePlatform/anfisa/doc/dev/rest/ds2ws.rst

     - decision tree applies if either **dtree** or **code** is set (see discussion :ref:`here<dtree_code>`)

-Secondary workspace should be of limited size: **not more than 9000 variants**.
+Derived workspace should be of limited size: **not more than 9000 variants**.

+The name of derived dataset **ws** should be new one, it can not be name of existing dataset or :ref:`reserved<ReservedDSNames>` one.